bluecmd/ds6800-guide/zp.md

 # ZP Processor

+The ZP processors are using the Renesas H8S/2166 (for SES) and Renesas H8/3687 (for RDP).

+## RDP

+There is a ZP processor on the rear display panel (RDP).
+Not much is known about it but getting access to it should be possible using TTL or RS232.

+## SES
-The ZP processor seems to be the responsible party to read product data from the rear display panel (RDP).
+The ZP SES processor seems to be the responsible party to read product data from the RDP.
 This is a processor that is present on both the main controller and the disk expansion controller board.

 You can connect to it using the blocked serial port using 57600 baud 8n1.